Marty Calhoun B.Sc.,P.TCa

 Registered Physical Therapist & Advanced

 Marty received a degree in Physical Therapy from Queen's University prior to starting his Calgary practice in 1996.
 His practice has evolved over the years, blending Physical Therapy knowledge and experience, with additional skills and techniques.
 This has led to a more integrated, holistic approach using sound principles of medical rehabilitation combined with modern osteopathic techniques.
 Sensitive hands are used to discover and release adhesions and other tissue restrictions.
 His studies have been ongoing through various Institutes namely Milne, Barral, Upledger, Mackenzie and Barnes.
 He is well trained in Craniosacral Therapy, reaching Advanced level and has been using it in his sessions since 1999.
-In addition he has solid training and experience in SomatoEmotional Release and other vital tissue release techniques such as Myofascial Release and Visceral Manipulation.
+In addition he has solid training and experience in SomatoEmotional Release and deep tissue release techniques such as Myofascial Release and Visceral Manipulation.